 Real estate agents engaged by building owners or lessors to sell or lease office space may have obligations under the Building Energy Efficiency Disclosure Act 2010 (BEED Act).

-The Commercial Building Disclosure (CBD) Program, established in accordance with the BEED Act, requires most sellers and lessors of office space of 2000 square metres (1000 square metres from 1 July 2017) or more to:
+The Commercial Building Disclosure (CBD) Program, established in accordance with the BEED Act, requires most sellers and lessors of office space of 1000 square metres or more to: